 Keeping your private aircraft clean and in good repair is your first line of defense against foreign object damage.
-Routine aircraft maintenance tasks may seem mundane, but it’s vital never to slack off.
+Routine aircraft maintenance tasks may seem mundane, but it is vital never to slack off.

-You should clean your airplane regularly, just as you would your car or home.
-This will give you the opportunity to look for foreign object damage from collisions with small objects that you didn’t notice at the time.
+It is best to clean your airplane regularly.
+This will give you the opportunity to look for foreign object damage from collisions with small objects that you did not notice at the time.
 After all, not all FOD incidents are immediately catastrophic.
 Some go undetected until they create larger problems at a later date.

 An aircraft in perfect condition is less likely to sustain foreign object damage.
 Remove all loose items from the floor, which are often overlooked.
 They can become airborne during turbulence and damage to the interior.
 Clean the exterior surfaces of the engine thoroughly and take the time to inspect it for FOD while you have the cowling open.

-Like any vehicle, your plane will age more gracefully and require fewer repairs if you maintain it properly.
-Required maintenance will depend on the specific model and how often you fly it.
+Like any vehicle, your plane will age more gracefully and require fewer repairs if you maintain it properly and routinely.
+Required maintenance will depend on the specific model and how often you fly your aircraft.

 Include proper greasing of parts, checking and topping off the fluids, and coating metallic surfaces with a compound that will stop rusting and corrosion.

 Well-maintained, updated engines are less likely to fall victim to incidents such as bird strikes.
-Periodically have an experienced professional inspect it with a boroscope.
+Periodically have an experienced professional inspect your aircraft with a boroscope.
 This can determine whether or not your engine contains outdated parts that should be replaced.